OSHA’s First Step Towards A Federal Heat Standard

 Climate change and the socioeconomic impact on exposure to hazardous heat are also major parts of the proposed OSHA federal rule.

-Climate change is estimated to cause a negative result of the loss of 2 billion labor hours and the cost of $160 billion in lost wages with extreme temperatures alone.
+Climate change is estimated to result in the loss of 2 billion labor hours and $160 billion in lost wages due to extreme temperatures alone.

 The proposed rule acknowledges this and other inequalities and exposures for workers exposed to hazardous heat.

-The rule also addresses the concerns of cities that display an increased excessive heat impact on pregnant workers and people of color.
+The rule also addresses the concerns of cities that exhibit disparities in those affected by heat-related illness, including pregnant workers and people of color.

 Portrait of male manager using digital tablet in warehouse